 Leech socks are generally worn with wellies and these are normally either provided or can be bought cheaply locally if you are doing any volunteering work in the rainforest.

 Buy really good, waterproof, lightweight hiking shoes here.

 Borneo is a rugged island.
 People come here for the incredible nature and diving, not for picture perfect golden tropical beaches, of which it has few.

 However, it’s still worth putting a good swimsuit on your Borneo packing list as you’re sure to hit the coast a couple of times, whether you’re diving or just relaxing by the coast.

 In Sabah, head to Kelambo Beach in Kudat, Manukan Island in the Tunku Abdul Rahman Marine Park off Kota Kinabalu or Pulau Tiga (featured on TV show Survivor) to find glorious stretches of sand, whilst Derawan in East Kalimatan or Tusan Cliff Beach in Sarawak won’t disappoint.

 Lots of socks & underwear

 I’ll reiterate again here, but I think you’ve got the gist!
+Put a lot of socks and underwear on your Borneo packing list!
 Everything takes forever to dry in Borneo.
 Compensate for this by taking as many extra pairs of socks and underwear as you can.

 You’ll want to change your socks frequently as the damp conditions can lead to horrible foot problems.
 Trust me, if you walk into a pharmacy in Borneo you’ll see an amazing array of foot powders and foot medicines.
 Make sure you check out the other travel essentials for Borneo below and include a foot powder in your Borneo packing list!